 It’s helpful to look past your customers’ current state and segment based on what they want to be or want to achieve.
 For more information on that, read this guide: Using jobs-to-be-done with your eCommerce store.

 Jilt’s segmentation feature helps you target emails intelligently using customer and order data collected from your store.
-This makes your email campaigns personalized and more effective.
+This makes your automated emails and email campaigns personalized and more effective.
 Ultimately, you’ll make more money by sending emails that are more relevant to your customers.

-Instead of blasting emails to a big group, you can now automatically send campaigns to people when they meet certain conditions (behaviors and events).
+Instead of blasting emails to a big group, you can now automatically send campaigns to people when they meet any number of certain conditions (behaviors and events).

 With Jilt, you can run an unlimited number of campaigns, using segments to target specific groups of customers with highly personalized emails.
+(If that sounds intimidating, we have sample segmentation rules and email templates for every type of campaign; customize or don’t to your heart’s content.)
 You can combine multiple rules to group your email recipients into hyper-targeted segments based on real-time order information and fill each email with dynamic content based on the customer’s behavior.

 Stop sending email blasts